 3 credits; 6 lab hours

 Explores graphic design communication system, including graphic identity and program development.
-Imagery and typographic solutions, with an emphasis on two- and three-dimensional design development, are covered.
+Imagery and typographic solutions, with an emphasis on two- and threedimensional design development, are covered.
 Guest lecturers and site visits included.
-This course functions in an interdisciplinary manner with ED 582.

 ED 571 - Illuminating the Exhibition Experience